piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-initialization-and-emission.md

 to be inserted.
 As a result, this method tends to over predict the given mass flow, when the emission area is very small and large sample size would be required to have enough particles that leave the domain through the emission area.
 For the `Type=4` method, the actual number of particles leaving the domain through the circular inflow is counted and the mass flow adapted accordingly, thus the correct mass flow can be reproduced.
+Analogously, the conditions of the type 1, 2, and 3 might overpredict/underpredict the pressure/massflow in proximity of diffuse walls (e.g. a rough channel flow).

 Additionally, the `Type=4` method can be utilized in combination with a reflective boundary condition to model diffusion and leakage (e.g. in vacuum tanks) based on a diffusion rate $Q$ [Pa m$^3$ s$^{-1}$].
 The input mass flow [kg s$^{-1}$] for the